LightSys/iOSEventApp/README.md

 ### Important

 - [ ] Update as needed to ensure compatibility with the new web app
-- [ ] Fix the core data crash (results occasionally from the "Refresh event data now" button in settings)
+- [ ] Fix the core data crash (results occasionally from the "Refresh event data now" button in settings)--Claimed
 - [ ] Thoroughly test error display in different (re)load scenarios
 - [ ] Ask server if there are new notifications past a certain date / fetch new notifications after a certain date (would likely require server changes)
 - [ ] About screen.
 It is hooked up but has no meaningful content.